What is a fracture?

 Occasionally the bones need to be secured using metal screws or rods.
 And in more severe cases, it may be necessary to replace damaged joints with a prosthesis to provide the best possible outcome.

-Ready to restore your independence?
+Ready to restore

 To ask us a question or arrange a consultation with Mr Shah, don’t hesitate to get in touch.